timlnx/blog.lnx.cx/_posts/2024-07-06-gps-mapping-chicago-trails-part-3.markdown

 of Schiller Woods South circa 1940s")
 Source: Forest Preserve District of Cook County Records, University of Illinois at Chicago Library - *FPDCC_06_01_0000_0015_015* - [Indian Boundary, Des Plaines River](https://explore.chicagocollections.org/image/uic/65/2s13/)

+*This post is still incomplete.
+Sorry.*

+Todo:

+* Detail final email exchange about guerilla trail maintenance

+Need to copy paste for this

+* Detail before and after of big post-storm cleanup

+Need to collect and name and crop photos

+* Reveal conclusion: the flood bypass theory

+Need to write it up and generate some photos